Texas Non-Compete Lawyer

 Physicians Can Buy Out the Non-Compete

-The Texas non-compete statute contains additional requirements for a physician’s non-compete agreement.
-One important requirement is that the physician has a right to buy out the non-compete restrictions.
-Courts have held that the amount of the buy-out provision must be the value of what the physician would have had without the non-compete restrictions.
+Courts have held that the amount of the buy-out provision must be the value of what the physician would have had but for the non-compete restrictions.
 In other words, courts look at the value of the medical practice that the departing physician can anticipate without being limited by a non-compete.

 The law protects Texas physicians in a number of other ways, such as: